 My favorite herbs to use in gravy are rosemary and parsley, but you can use any herbs that you choose.
 Hard herbs (such as rosemary and thyme) should be incorporated at the same time as the stock, while soft herbs (such as parsley and tarragon) should be added after the gravy has been removed from the heat.

 When people find that their gravy is too thin, they tend to add more flour as a thickening agent.
-But raw flour has an unpleasant, chalky taste... so I definitely recommend you stay away from adding it.
+But raw flour has an unpleasant, chalky taste, so I recommend you stay away from adding it.

-Instead, make a slurry by mixing corn starch with equal parts cold water.
+Instead, make a slurry by mixing corn starch with an equal amount of cold water.
 Add the slurry a teaspoon at a time and stir; continue to add until your gravy is the desired thickness.